Monad (functional programming): Comonads

 A simple example is the Product comonad, which outputs values based on an input value and shared environment data.

-In fact, the Product comonad is just the dual of the Writer monad and effectively the same as the Reader monad (both discussed below).
+The Product comonad is only the dual of the Writer monad and effectively the same as the Reader monad (both discussed below).

 Product and Reader differ only in which function signatures they accept, and how they complement those functions by wrapping or unwrapping values.

 A less trivial example is the Stream comonad, which can be used to represent data streams and attach filters to the incoming signals with extend.

-In fact, while not as popular as monads, researchers have found comonads particularly useful for stream processing and modeling dataflow programming.
+While not as popular as monads, researchers have found comonads particularly useful for stream processing and modeling dataflow programming.

 Due to their strict definitions, however, one cannot simply move objects back and forth between monads and comonads.

 As an even higher abstraction, arrows can subsume both structures, but finding more granular ways to combine monadic and comonadic code is an active area of research.